 Hypospadias repair is done most often when boys are between 6 months and 2 years old.
 The surgery is done as an outpatient.
 The child rarely has to spend a night in the hospital.
 Boys who are born with hypospadias should not be circumcised at birth.
 The extra tissue of the foreskin may be needed to repair the hypospadias during surgery.

-The surgeon will use a small piece of foreskin or tissue from another site to create a tube that increases the length of your son's urethra.
+The surgeon will use a small piece of foreskin or tissue from another site to create a tube that increases the length of the urethra.
 Extending the length of the urethra will allow it to open at the tip of the penis.

 During surgery, the surgeon may place a catheter (tube) in the urethra to make it hold its new shape.
 The catheter may be sewn or fastened to the head of the penis to keep it in place.
 It will be removed 1 to 2 weeks after surgery.